tislov-dev/svelteGPT/README.md

 # svelteGPT
-A chtGPT clone using sveltekit
+A chatGPT clone using sveltekit